What does the procedure involve?

 What symptoms might I see if my baby is tongue tied?

-Your baby may lose more weight than expected in the first few days after birth.
-Babies should have reached their birthweight by two weeks.
-Tongue tied babies can take much longer.
-Babies with tongue tie can have slow weight gain, static growth or continued weight loss, sometimes dropping percentiles.
+Your baby may lose more weight than expected, have slow weight gain, static growth or continued weight loss, sometimes dropping percentiles.

 Your baby may tire very quickly during feeding, spend a long time feeding & still be unsettled afterwards or want to constantly feed.
 Hiccups, and wind are very common in tongue tied babies.